PEtab-dev/PEtab/doc/documentation_data_format.rst

   Further columns may be the IDs of model entities that have globally unique IDs, such as parameters, species or compartments defined in the model.
   Only one column is allowed per ID.
-  Values for these condition parameters may be provided either as numeric values, or as IDs defined in the model, the parameter table or both.
+  Values for these condition entities may be provided either as numeric values, or as IDs defined in the model, the parameter table or both.

   - ``${parameterId}``